2017 ANNUAL CONFERENCE

 A maximum of approximately 13.5 hours of training will be available.
 Please note that PAPSA will no longer serve as an approved Act 48 provider.
 For those who are unable to enter their hours, PAPSA has made arrangements through another agency to enter the hours, however, PAPSA takes no responsibility for the entry or acceptance of these hours.

-Registration forms were sent to all school entities over the Christmas holidays.
-A copy of the registration form is available for downloaded on this site.
+Registration forms will be sent to all school entities over the Christmas holidays.
+A copy of the registration form will be available for downloaded on this site.
 If you have difficulty opening the form, which appears beneath this paragraph, e-mail the Executive Director and he will fax or e-mail you a copy.
-You will also be able to bundle your 2016-17 membership dues with your conference registration.
+You will also be able to bundle your 2017-18 membership dues with your conference registration.
 You can begin to schedule your room for the conference through the Eden Resort.
 Be sure to mention that you are attending the PAPSA Conference to obtain the best rate.
-The cutoff date for the special room rate is March 14, 2016.
+The cutoff date for the special room rate is March 19, 2017.
 Single/double room rates will be $133.95.
 Persons requiring handicapped accommodations should notify the hotel staff at the time of registration.